TREX complex: ALYREF

 ALYREF (Yra1 in yeast) is an essential RNA export adapter involved in the export of both spliced and intronless mRNAs.
 The N and C-termini of ALYREF both contain UAP56-bonding motifs (UBMs), which are necessary for its interaction with UAP56.
 ALYREF also contains an RNA recognition motif (RRM) that weakly binds RNA, and is flanked by two arginine-rich RNA binding sites.
 ALYREF alone cannot bind mRNA effectively, and requires interaction with UAP56 to bind the mRNA in the TREX Complex (see Figure 3).
 These arginine-rich sites are also necessary for ALYREF's interaction with export receptor NXF1, which stimulates the transfer of the mRNA from ALYREF to NXF1.
 Like UAP56, ALYREF dissociates prior to nuclear export of the mRNA.
 The unstructured and flexible nature of ALYREF indicates it may play a key role in packaging the mRNA and proteins into a messenger ribonuclear protein (mRNP) for nuclear export.

 UIF/FYTTD1

 UIF, identified through gene homology of ALYREF's UAP56-binding domain, is functionally redundant with ALYREF.
 Knockdown of ALYREF in mammalian cells results in large upregulation of UIF.
 UIF can associate with the other TREX complex components in an RNA-independent manner.
 UIF is speculated to associate with alternative TREX complexes in place of ALYREF, perhaps acting on certain types or mRNAs.

 CHTOP

 Originally identified as a RNA-binding protein involved in cell cycle regulation, CHTOP contains two UBMs like those in ALYREF and UIF, and is thought to function in a similar manner to ALYREF.
-CHTOP has also been show to stimulate UAP56 ATPase activity.
+CHTOP has also been shown to stimulate UAP56 ATPase activity.
 CHTOP is speculated to associate with alternative TREX complexes in place of UAP56, perhaps acting on specific types or mRNAs.